Volunteering

 You can help build homes by donating, praying, and advocating for Habitat, but we also need hearts and hands to share time and talents on build sites and in the office.
 In our newsletters and on social media, you’ll see volunteers holding a sign that says “We helped build it!”
 Consider what you and other can do to build homes, communities, and hope with your neighbors in your communities.

+There are many different ways to volunteer with NSLCHFH.
+We match your skill, needs, abilities and wants to the different volunteer opportunities within NSLCHFH.
 Our staff and volunteer site supervisors can teach you skills that will not only benefit future Habitat homeowners, but also can help you maintain and repair your own home!
 At our construction sites, safety is essential, and smiles are abundant.
 Volunteering as a group is a great way to support Habitat, especially for those with no prior construction experience.

 With your coworkers, friends, family, church group, or club, volunteering brings you closer together and makes a tangible impact on our area’s affordable housing crisis.
 Reconnect with roofing or enjoy fellowship while framing.